Updated June 22, 2020.

 That said, the US Dollar is the most widely accepted currency in the world.
 There are some countries outside the United States that not only take the US Dollar, but there are some who use it for their country’s currency!
 So let’s take a little look at those places.

-Countries that Accept the US Dollar (in some tourist areas, but not everywhere)*
+Countries that Accept the US Dollar

 - Caribbean Netherlands